 Betty is a phenomenal woman.
 She loves her students as if they are her own.
 She believes in them and that alone can do miracles in the life of a child who has no hope and often no support system.
 She believes that a free education brings hope to these children and gives them the opportunity to someday escape the stronghold of poverty that leads to so much despair within their village.

-In order to best support the students at Rock of Ages, Hands4Uganda established a sponsorship program to cover the cost for these children to attend school.
-Each sponsorship is a tax deductible, charitable contribution of $30 per month or $360/year for primary students and $80/month or $960/year for secondary students (partial sponsorships are available for secondary students at $40/month or $480/year).
+In order to best support the students at ROA, H4U established a sponsorship program to cover the cost for these children to attend school.
+Each sponsorship is a tax deductible, charitable contribution of $30/month or $360/year for primary students and $80/month or $960/year for secondary students (partial sponsorships are available for secondary students at $40/month or $480/year).
 If you are interested in bringing hope and a future to a child in Mbiko, please prayerfully consider the opportunity to sponsor a child today (click here to see students in need of a sponsor).